AJRepo/PHPlot/phplot/README.txt

 REQUIREMENTS:

 You need a recent version of PHP5, and you are advised to use the latest stable release.
-This version of PHPlot has been tested with PHP-5.3.5 and PHP-5.2.17 on Linux, and with PHP-5.3.5 on Windows XP.
+This version of PHPlot has been tested with PHP-5.3.6 and PHP-5.2.17 on Linux, and with PHP-5.3.6 on Windows XP.
+Note that the PHP Group has dropped support for PHP-5.2, and if you are still using PHP-5.2.x you should plan to upgrade as soon as you can.

 Use of PHP-5.3.2 or PHP-5.2.13 is not recommended, if you are using TrueType Font (TTF) text.
 A bug with TTF rendering in those versions